yvesguillo/crawlect/README.md

 ## Example Output

+### Digest

-Here's a sneak peek at what Crawlect produces:
+Here's a sneak peek at what Crawlect produces as digest:

 ````markdown
 # my-awesome-project